 If you’ve read all the posts on my blog (this is the 400th!) then you know this whole sustainability journey started with a zero waste journey.
 It was the first active step I took towards sustainability.
-I found a zero waste blogger and figured that she was doing a good thing.
-I slowly changed things in my own life.
+I found a zero waste blogger (Rae Strauss) and figured that she was doing a good thing.
+Then I slowly changed things in my own life.
 I bought reusable handkerchiefs, started refusing straws and bought zero waste make-up to name a few examples.
 That was all very tangible and visible and so I noticed change quite easily.
 My waste was visibly declining and people around me really liked this lifestyle.

 As I got further along the way I started reading more and more books.
 One book changed everything for ne, The Hidden Impact by Babette Porcelijn.
 The book taught me to look at a sustainable lifestyle in a holistic way.
 You have to look at the whole picture, not just the tangible and visible things like waste.
 Science showed me that the hidden impact behind most of my behavior is far more dangerous than the things I can see.
 At that point I learned more about what’s really important.
 To stop buying new stuff for example or to go vegan.
 Porcelijn made a top 10 list of which behavior was most damaging.
 Waste wasn’t even in there.
 It was about as I said, stuff, food and transportation.